kl0211/CS244/README.md

 # CS244
-Computer Networks
+## Computer Networks

-Topology:
+# Topology:

-We have 4 nodes.
-There are two TCP connections between nodes 1,2 and nodes 3,4.
-Node 1 sends packets to Node 2, and Node 3 sends packets to Node
-4. The 1,2 and 3,4 connections are placed far away from each other enough so that they should not interfere with each other.
-That is at least what we wanted.
-However, during testing we have noticed that the deterministic connection has slight variations between test runs.
-We attribute this to the wireless nodes being within sensing range, which causes the packet deliveries to be slightly inconsistent.
+We have 8 nodes and one 1 access point in a wireless network.
+Nodes 1-8 work in a single-hop fashion and only send data to the access point.

-Connections:
+# Connections:

 Each connection works on a FTP application.
-The 1,2 connection initially sends packet sizes of 1500, but every second send a random amount between 500 and 5000.
-This starts at time 1.0 second and lasts for 7 seconds.

-The 3,4 connection is always sending packet sizes of 1500 for 7 seconds from 1.0 second to 8.0 seconds.
+The odd numbered nodes (1,3,5,7) use random packet sizes which changes between 500 and 5000 bytes every second during the simulation.
+Even nodes (2,4,6,8) use the default packet size of 1500 for the entire simulation.
+The simulation time is 150 seconds.

-Factors for throughput and delay:
+# Factors for throughput and delay:

 There are several factors which affect throughput and delay including:
 - packet size
 - distance
 - link rate
 - Wireless technology

-We chose for this assignment to keep the distance fixed.
-We kept the link rate constant at 1 Mbit/sec while plotting data for throughput and delay.
-When plotting the link rate vs delay, we kept the packet size constant at 1500 bytes and tested rates of 1, 2, 5.5, 11 and 54 Mbit/sec.
-The wireless technology was left at default (such as a, b, g, n).
-We assume that NS2 changed the technology automatically when changing the link rates.
+- Transmission Power

+# Lessons Learned / obesrvations:

+- Higher transmission power enables nodes that are further away to connect to an access point

+- As more nodes participate in exchanging packets with the access point, throughput increases

+- However, the delay also increases as the transmission power goes up.
+This is due to the fact that as more nodes participate, the overall delay increases since the queueing time at the single access point will increase

+- Given our topology, we observed that increasing the transmission power above 5mW is unnecessary, given that nodes are within 50 meters.
+We observe that 5mW adequately services these nodes with an insignificant increase in delay.